hombit/freddi/Readme.md

 instead of `freddi` with `--prefix` option and change output directory with `--dir` option.

-Full list of command line options see with `--help` option.
+See full list of command line options with `--help` option.

 License
 -------